ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst_base/class_BRKGA_BRKGA_MP_IPR.rst

 	*
 		- stopping_criteria

 		-
 		  a callback function to determine is the algorithm must stop.
-For instance, the following lambda function tests if the best solution reached a given value:
+For instance, the following lambda function tests if the best solution reached a given value for a minimization problem:

 		  .. ref-code-block:: cpp

 		  	:ref:`fitness_t <doxid-namespace_b_r_k_g_a_1ae212772a5d4bb9b7055e30791b494514>` my_magical_solution = 10;

 		  	algorithm.setStoppingCriteria(
 		  	    [&](const AlgorithmStatus& status) {
-		  	        return status.best_fitness == my_magical_solution;
+		  	        return status.best_fitness <= my_magical_solution;
 		  	    }
 		  	);